The color of money

 Roynat Capital Provides patient financing solutions, including term debt, leasing, subordinated debt, mezzanine financing and equity, to companies with revenues between $2 million and $50 million.

-ScaleUp Ventures is a new fund (2017) based mainly in Ontario but with an national orientation.
+ScaleUp Ventures is based mainly in Ontario but has a national orientation.

 Slack Fund is a fairly new fund based mainly in the Valley but with an office in Vancouver’s Yaletown.
 Slack launched the $80 Million VC Fund in partnership with Accel, Index Ventures, KPCB, Social Capital, Andreessen Horowitz, and Spark Capital back in approximately December 2015, and backs new companies that bring more streamlined workflows to Slack—reducing the small, yet high-frequency tasks that consume chunks of users time.